 George Brown – Chairperson, lives in Ottawa, Canada.
 He is a lawyer and social entrepreneur and is currently Principal of George Brown Law.
 Prior to this, George spent nine years as President of the Ottawa Community Loan Fund (OCLF) as well as 9 years as a City and Regional Councillor in Ottawa.
 As a Councillor, he served as Chair of the City’s Economic Affairs Committee and the Region’s Environmental Services Committee.
 As Chair of Economic Affairs, George played a significant role in initiating and developing the Ottawa Entrepreneurship Centre, as well as promoting community economic development throughout the City of Ottawa, including the establishment of the OCLF.
 He has a Master’s of Science Degree in Community Economic Development from New Hampshire Project’s Graduate School of Business (now Southern New Hampshire University) and an LL.B. degree from the University of Ottawa Law School.
 He was called to the Bar in Ontario in September, 2003.
 George is a Senior Research Fellow with the Carleton Centre for Community Innovation as well as a Part-Time Professor at the University of Ottawa Law School.
 He is a member of United Way/Centraide Ottawa’s Community Investment Committee.

-Jan Wood - Secretary, currently resides in Calgary Alberta with her husband Chris where she works full time, is on the Board of Directors of the Calgary Marketing Association and has recently accepted a role with the newly established Mental-Aid Foundation.
-From 2011 to 2014 she lived in Denver Colorado where she volunteered then worked with OpenWorld Learning, a non-profit organization that supports after school learning programs using computers.
-From 2009 to 2011, Jan traveled extensively.
-She lived in Thailand where she taught English as a Foreign Language at two private International schools and she volunteered for Elimu in Kenya providing tutoring for the children of Nyumbani Kwetu, as well as offering planning and development consulting for the establishment of Elimu as a charitable organization.
-Jan has close to 20 years in the marketing profession with ten of those at Canada Post Corporation where she specialized in International Product Development and was in various management and leadership roles.
-Jan has been responsible for national training and motivational programs and has been involved in business strategy, product development and strategy implementation.
-She also worked in the university and Project student markets across Canada as National Marketing Manager of Travel CUTS (Canadian Universities Travel Services).
-Jan has a Bachelor of Social Science from University of Ottawa and a Post Graduate Certificate of Business Administration from Edinburgh Business School, Heriot- Watt University.
+Jan Wood - Secretary, currently resides in Calgary, Alberta where she owns two marketing-related businesses and is on the Board of Directors of the Calgary Marketing Association.
+From 2011 to 2014 she lived in Denver Colorado where she worked with OpenWorld Learning, a non-profit organization that supports after school learning using computer programming.
+From 2009 to 2011, Jan travelled extensively.
+She lived in Thailand where she taught English at two private international schools and she volunteered for Elimu in Kenya, tutoring for the children of Nyumbani Kwetu, as well as offering planning and development consulting for the establishment of Elimu as a charitable organization.
+Jan has 20 years in the marketing profession with ten of those at Canada Post Corporation where she specialized in International Product Development and was in various management and leadership roles.
+She also worked as National Marketing Manager of Travel CUTS (Canadian Universities Travel Services).
 Jan is passionate about travelling and knows that education comes in many forms and is the key to a better future.

 Maureen Monaghan – Treasurer, is a native of Quebec City but has lived in Ottawa for over 35 years.
 She has a Bachelor of Arts degree in Economics and Mathematics from St Thomas University in Fredericton, New Brunswick.
 She spent her entire 33-year work career with the federal government as an economist and policy advisor in the Energy Sector of Natural Resources Canada, retiring in 2008.
 Maureen served for two years as treasurer of the Ottawa District Golf Association.
 She then became treasurer of the Ottawa Heart Institute Auxiliary, a position she held for 20 years.
 After retiring from the public service, she assumed the position of Managing Director for the Auxiliary.
 Maureen was also the treasurer of a small investment club for 15 years and has participated in a number of committees in her church, including 3 years on the finance committee.